ssyuen/Note/README.md

 # C# Utilities

-Creating a library of additional and useful C# utilities
+Creating a library of additional and useful C# utilities.
+All and any contributions are welcome